Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 04.31.32 UTC
+- WIB: Minggu, 1 Maret 2026 05.35.06 UTC
-- WITA: Minggu, 1 Maret 2026 05.31.32 UTC
+- WITA: Minggu, 1 Maret 2026 06.35.06 UTC
-- WIT: Minggu, 1 Maret 2026 06.31.32 UTC
+- WIT: Minggu, 1 Maret 2026 07.35.06 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: motivational
+Kategori: technology